keymaster777/Nikis-Quest/README.md

 ## TO-DO
 - Refactor the rest of the old JS code to use ES6
 - Add map to UI to track 'discovered' rooms
+- Move controller tips outside of index.html into styled elements in the canvas.
 - Add "level completion" criteria and scaling difficulty between levels